Imperio: Robust Over-the-Air Adversarial Examples for Automatic Speech Recognition Systems: Related Work

-Carlini \etal have shown that targeted attacks against HMM-only ASR systems are possible~\cite{carlini2016hidden}.
+Carlini~\etal~\cite{carlini2016hidden} have shown that targeted attacks against HMM-only ASR systems are possible.
 They use an inverse feature extraction to create adversarial audio samples.
 However, the resulting audio samples are not intelligible by humans in most cases and may be considered as noise, but may make thoughtful listeners suspicious once they are alerted to its hidden voice command.
-A different approach was shown by Vaidya \etal~\cite{vaidya2015cocaine}, where the authors changed an input signal to fit the target transcription by considering the features instead of the output of the DNN.
-The results show high distortions of the audio signal and can easily be detected by a human.
-An approach to overcome this limitation was proposed by Zhang \etal They have shown that an adversary can hide a transcription by utilizing non-linearities of microphones to modulate the baseband audio signals with ultrasound above 20\,kHz~\cite{zhang2017dolphinattack}, which they inject into the environment.
-The main downside of this attack, hence, is that the attacker needs to place an ultrasound transmitter in the vicinity of the voice controlled system under attack and that the attacker needs to retrieve information from the audio signal, recorded with the specific microphone, which is costly in practice and tailors the attack to one specific setup.
+An approach to overcome this limitation was proposed by Zhang~\etal~\cite{zhang2017dolphinattack}.
+They have shown that an adversary can hide a transcription by utilizing non-linearities of microphones to modulate the baseband audio signals with ultrasound above 20\,kHz, which they inject into the environment.
+The main downside of this attack, hence, is that the attacker needs to place an ultrasound transmitter in the vicinity of the voice-controlled system under attack and that the attacker needs to retrieve information from the audio signal, recorded with the specific microphone, which is costly in practice and tailors the attack to one specific setup.
 Song and Mittael~\cite{song2017inaudible} and Roy \etal~\cite{roy2017backdoor} introduced similar ultrasound-based attacks that are not adversarial examples, but rather interact with the ASR system in a frequency range inaudible to humans.
 Nevertheless, for the attack hours of audio recordings are required to adjust the attack to the setup~\cite{song2017inaudible} or specially designed speakers are necessary~\cite{roy2017backdoor}.